HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingwebui/schemaui.md

 ## Edit a schema

 1. On the **Schema Management** page, select the schema you want to edit.
-2. On the schema details card, click the edit icon.
+2. In the schema details card, click the edit icon.

       ![Edit icon](../../assets/images/editschema.png)

-3. On the **Edit Schema** dialog:
+3. In the **Edit Schema** dialog:

       - You can select a new icon from the drop-down icon list.
       - You can update the description of the schema in the **Description**.